 Abhaas* was initially not a fan of school, and this showed in his performance.
 After repeating Grade 2, he had had enough.
 He decided to leave the education system and work to support his family instead.
-To him, it made sense as the family was struggling financially and paying the school fees for him and his brother was a huge burden.
-From then on, a not-yet-teenage Abhaas experienced the type of work life that only adults should know of.
+To him, it made sense: the family was struggling financially and paying the school fees for him and his brother was a huge burden.
+From then on, a not-yet-teenage Abhaas began leading a work life that only adults should experience.
 He spent stints working in factories for extremely long hours with very little pay and no protection.
 When his family moved to Dhaka in the hope of availing of better opportunities, his family found him a full-time job in a printing factory.
 For one year, Abhaas worked at least 12 hours per day, sometimes even as long as 17 hours per day.
 He often worked night shifts and overtime and only had one day of rest per week.
 Sometimes after a day shift he wouldn’t get home until 01:00 a.m. only to start his next shift at 08:00 a.m. all over again.
 Abhaas was hoping that the experience would one day allow him to land a better job at a garment factory.

 Engaging in child labour

 In February 2019, 13-year-old Abhaas, together with numerous other children, were spotted by an auditor who suspected them to be underage and engaging in child labour.
 As this was a factory supplying a client who has an MoU with The Centre to remediate child labour cases, The Centre’s local case officers were immediately notified and began a rapid assessment of the situation.